ericyhliu/tf-idf-text-summarization/README.md

 Asynchronous (Promise) version:

 ```
-TextSummarizer.summarizeAsyncPromise('This is a sample text')
+TextSummarizer.summarizeAsyncPromise('This is a sample text', 0.1)
 .then((result) => {
     // Do something...
 })